YODER NEWSLETTER

 In the fall of 1881, Philip and his oldest son, Benjamin F. or "Frank" as he was called, went to Wyoming.
 Frank spent the winter there, while Philip returned to Iowa. the following spring, Philip brought his family to Wyoming: three sons and four daughters with a fifth daughter, Nina, being born there three years later.
 3

 The Philip Yoder family settled in Goshen Co. on a ranch along Bear Creek.
 Philip prospered in raising cattle and horses.
 His Amish and Mennonite heritage was discarded.
-In late 1905, after an absence of 42 years, Philip and his wife travelled back to their native Ohio to visit.
+In late 1905, after an absence of 42 years, Philip and his wife traveled back to their native Ohio to visit.
 Mrs. Yoder suddenly took ill and died in the community where she had been born.
 Her obituary appeared in the Amish-Mennonite newspaper, "The Budget", published at Sugarcreek, Ohio in the Jan.11,1906 issue.
 Her remains were returned to Cheyenne, WY. for internment.
 Four years later, Philip J. Yoder died on July 28, 1910.

 During Philip Yoder's lifetime, no town named "Yoder" had existed.
 In 1921 the Union Pacific railroad laid track from Gering, Nebraska to South Torrington, Wyoming, the county seat of Goshen, Co.
 The tracks passed several miles east of the Yoder ranch.
 Jesse Yoder, Philip's son, organised a Goshen Townsite Development Company to build a new town beside the railroad.
-The buildings from two tiny crossroad settlements, Springer and Lacy Corners, were moved to the new town site.
-The name "Yoder" was chosen in honor of the Yoder family which had lived in the area since 1881 and for Jesse Yoder who had headed the town site company.
+The buildings from two tiny crossroad settlements, Springer and Lacy Corners, were moved to the new townsite.
+The name "Yoder" was chosen in honor of the Yoder family which had lived in the area since 1881 and for Jesse Yoder who had headed the townsite company.
 4

 Real estate offices, measuring a mere 4 by 6 feet, sprang up almost overnight at Yoder.
 Grocery, hardware, and dry goods stores were soon constructed; also a bakery and a cream station.
 In 1922 a brick schoolhouse was built and a weekly newspaper was started.
 That same year, electricity came to town, including even electric street lamps.
 A rodeo was held that summer to celebrate the founding of the town.